franklindyer/agora-app/docs/template_fields.md

     "comments":     list of comments, which are dictionaries with the following structure:
     {
-        "uid":          ID of the posting user (int), "username":     username of the posting user (string), "content":      content of the comment (string),
+        "uid":          ID of the posting user (int), "cid":          ID of the comment, needed to delete it, "username":     username of the posting user (string), "content":      content of the comment (string),
         "timestamp":    timestamp of the comment (string)